-When most people plan for a greenhouse, they start with the frame.
+When planning for a greenhouse, most people start with the frame.
 This may seem like a good start, but there are some other important factors for commercial operators to think about before they can ever pick a style of greenhouse frame.

 The first and most important part of greenhouse planning is the property.
 Is it owned, leased or borrowed?
 All of these things can help determine what structure you’ll choose.
 If it’s owned, the sky’s the limit.
 If leased or borrowed, you might need something less permanent in case you need to tear down and rebuild without causing a financial crisis.